 When Curie registered at the Sorbonne in Paris, she signed her name as "Marie" to seem more French.
 Curie was a focused and diligent student, and was at the top of her class.
 In recognition of her talents, she was awarded the Alexandrovitch Scholarship for Polish students studying abroad.
 The scholarship helped Curie pay for the classes needed to complete her licentiateships, or degrees, in physics and mathematical sciences in 1894.

 Meeting Pierre Curie

-In June 1903, Marie was the first woman in Europe to earn a doctorate in physics.
-In November of that year the Curies, together with Henri Becquerel, were named winners of the Nobel Prize in Physics for their contributions to the understanding of atomic structure.
-The nominating committee objected to including a woman as a Nobel Laureate, but Pierre insisted that the original research was his wife's.
+In June 1903, Marie Curie was the first woman in France to defend her doctoral thesis.
+In November of that year the Curies, together with Henri Becquerel, were named winners of the Nobel Prize in Physics for their contributions to the understanding of "radiation phenomena."
+The nominating committee initially objected to including a woman as a Nobel laureate, but Pierre Curie insisted that the original research was his wife's.

-Maries was buried next to her husband in Sceaux, a commune in southern Paris.
+Curie was buried next to her husband in Sceaux, a commune in southern Paris.
 But in 1995, their remains were moved and interred in the Pantheon in Paris alongside France's greatest citizens.
 The Curies received another honor in 1944 when the 96th element on the periodic table of elements was discovered and named "curium."

 Live Science newsletter